sei-protocol/sei-js/packages/react/README.md

 ### Other helpful packages

-- [@sei-js/core](https://www.npmjs.com/package/@sei-js/core) - TypeScript library containing helper functions for wallet connection, transaction sig ning, and RPC querying.
+- [@sei-js/core](https://www.npmjs.com/package/@sei-js/core) - TypeScript library containing helper functions for wallet connection, transaction signing, and RPC querying.
 - [@sei-js/proto](https://www.npmjs.com/package/@sei-js/proto) - TypeScript library for Sei protobufs generated using Telescope

+### Examples
+- Visit the [js-examples](https://github.com/sei-protocol/js-examples) repo for examples on how to use the various typescript functions and react components in this library.